Grand Theft Auto V

 Shared between many of Rockstar's studios worldwide, the game's development began around the time of Grand Theft Auto IVs release.
 The developers drew influence from many of their previous projects (such as Red Dead Redemption and Max Payne 3 and designed the game around three lead protagonists to innovate on the core structure of its predecessors.
 Much of the development work constituted the open world's creation, and several team members conducted field research around California to capture footage for the design team.
 The game's soundtrack features an original score composed by a team of producers who collaborated over several years.
 Grand Theft Auto V was released in September 2013 for the PlayStation 3 and Xbox 360, in November 2014 for the PlayStation 4 and Xbox One, in April 2015 for Windows, and in March 2022 for the PlayStation 5 and Xbox Series X/S.

 Extensively marketed and widely anticipated, the game broke industry sales records and became the fastest-selling entertainment product in history, earning in its first day and in its first three days.
 It received critical acclaim, with praise directed at its multiple-protagonist design, open world, presentation and gameplay.
 However, its depiction of violence and women caused controversies.
 Several gaming publications awarded the game year-end accolades including Game of the Year awards.
 In retrospect, it is considered one of seventh and eighth generation console gaming's most significant titles and among the best video games ever made.
-It is the second-best-selling video game of all time with 220 million copies shipped, and one of the most financially successful entertainment products of all time, with nearly in worldwide revenue.
+It is the second-best-selling video game of all time with over 230 million copies shipped, and one of the most financially successful entertainment products of all time, with nearly in worldwide revenue.
 Its successor, Grand Theft Auto VI, is scheduled to be released in November 2026.